Otazuki004/QuantumRoBot/README.md

 - ### IDE Installation

-- ##### Download The Repository and Edit Variables In `vars.py` And use `cd QuantumRoBot` Must be unzip And `python3 -m boot` if Got Error Or Something else Ask in Support And Give Issue in Github
+- ##### Download The Repository and Edit Variables In `vars.py` And use `cd QuantumRoBot` Must be unzip And `python3 -m bot` if Got Error Or Something else Ask in Support And Give Issue in Github

 ## About